About

 Gameplay should be emergent and feel like a Game Master session, but without a Game Master.
 The player can launch a session with an intent to do one thing, but end up doing ten other things, because the events unfolded spontaneously.

 No hard simulation of the world state and events.
-Like in a Game Master session, an event should happen because a player is near and such event didn’t happen for some time, not because of some hidden autonomous background mechanic.
-When done right, the player doesn’t know that this patrol has just been spawned out of his sight, and the system can control the pacing and intensity of the gameplay.
+Like in a Game Master session, an event should happen because a player is nearby and such an event has not happened for some time, not because of some hidden autonomous background mechanic.
+When done right, the player doesn’t know that this patrol has just been spawned out of their sight, and the system can control the pacing and intensity of the gameplay.

-Magical and game-y solutions and mechanics should be minimalized as possible, but not to the point the gameplay becomes tedious.
-If the player calls a fire mission, they have to figure out and provide the coords over the radio, not magically click on the map - but it’s something that provides an advantage and is not performed constantly.
+Magical and game-y solutions and mechanics should be minimized as much as possible, but not to the point where gameplay becomes tedious.
+If the player calls a fire mission, they have to figure out and provide the coordinates over the radio, not magically click on the map, but it is something that provides an advantage and is not performed constantly.

-The gameplay should maximize action and intensity over being realistic when it comes to force sizes, response times and general firefights intensity.
+The gameplay should maximize action and intensity over realism when it comes to force sizes, response times, and general firefight intensity.

 The player is not a modder.
-They should be able to set up, configure, launch and use the mod without having to dabble in profile files, JSON configs, reset save data hidden in obscure directories and so on.
+They should be able to set up, configure, launch, and use the mod without having to dabble in profile files, JSON configs, reset save data that is hidden in obscure directories, and so on.

-Arma has always been about mixing, matching and adjusting the gameplay to one’s liking.
-Provide an overkill amount of user-selectable dificulty and balance settings, because every group or player has different skill level and expectations.
+Arma has always been about mixing, matching, and adjusting gameplay to one’s liking.
+Provide an overkill amount of user-selectable difficulty and balance settings, because every group or player has a different skill level and different expectations.

-Most gamemode features should be optional and act as addons to the root mechanics, so that the scenarios can be ported to third party terrains and community factions can be added with a minimalistic setup.
+Most game mode features should be optional and act as add-ons to the core mechanics, so that scenarios can be ported to third-party terrains and community factions can be added with a minimal setup.

 If a feature requires extra configuration in the world or the faction being used, and this configuration is missing, that feature should be gracefully skipped without breaking the game.